 Evian White De Leon Deputy Director Long before graduating from the University of Miami School of Law, Evian’s passion has been elevating disenfranchised voices in her hometown of Miami.
 At Florida International University, Evian studied International Relations and Spanish Language and Literature, both in Miami and in Spain.
 She leveraged those experiences to work at Legal Services of Greater Miami, Inc. for almost seven years as a community lawyer and litigator to empower her clients facing systemic and institutional inequities.
 She then joined Miami Beach Community Health Center, Inc. as their Executive Vice President of Strategic Partnerships and Programs.
-Part of her work was representing the interests of MBCHC to improve operations, quality of patient care, and to mitigate risk.
-The other part was developing relationships with community partners to expand access to quality, affordable health care.
-Outside of the office, Evian is the Deputy Director with Miami Homes For All, Inc., a nonprofit that believes everyone in Miami deserves to lead a dignified, healthy, and vibrant life.
+Her work included: representing the interests of MBCHC to improve operations; data management to ensure quality of patient care; mitigating risk; and, developing relationships with community partners to expand access to quality, affordable health care.
+Currently, Evian is the Deputy Director with Miami Homes For All, Inc., a nonprofit that believes everyone in Miami deserves to lead a dignified, healthy, and vibrant life.
 Armed with the best research available, and convinced that together we accomplish more, MHFA collaborates with people across the entire spectrum of our community to identify the best ideas and turn our vision into reality: a Miami where everyone has a safe and stable home.
 Outside of the office, Evian volunteers as an investigative member of The Florida Bar Grievance Committee 11P.
 Evian also participated in Class III of The Florida Bar Leadership Academy and Class IX of the Miami Fellows with The Miami Foundation.